Dinosaur diet and feeding: Ceratopsidae

-In 1966 John Ostrom postulated that the diet of late Cretaceous chasmosaurs such as Triceratops and Torosaurus fed on very resistant and fibrous materials like the fronds of cycad or palm plants.
-By extension, all Ceratopsids had a shearing dentition and efficient, powerful jaw mechanics that allowed them to feed on tough vegetation.
-Mallon and Anderson postulated that Ankylosaurs and Ceratopsids may have partitioned the herb layer in the Dinosaur Park Formation, or that Ceratopsid feeding height was slightly higher.
-As well as suggesting that the Ornithopods might have made room for the passing Ceratopsid herds by rising up to avoid ecological competition.
+In 1966, John Ostrom postulated that the diet of chasmosaurines such as Triceratops and Torosaurus consisted of very resistant and fibrous materials like the fronds of cycad or palm plants.
+By extension, all ceratopsids had a shearing dentition and efficient, powerful jaw mechanics that allowed them to feed on tough vegetation.
+Mallon and Anderson postulated that ankylosaurs and ceratopsids may have partitioned the herb layer in the Dinosaur Park Formation, or that ceratopsid feeding height was slightly higher, as well as suggesting that the ornithopods might have made room for the passing ceratopsid herds by rising up to avoid ecological competition.
 Notably, they could not distinguish centrosaurine and chasmosaurine ecology apart, though it is likely present as in other megaherbivore clades.
-The results of a NPMANOVA analysis supported the suggestion that Ceratopsids had the strongest bite force of each of the megaherbivore groups, and able to process the toughest plants available.
-Like Ornithopods and unlike all other dinosaurs, Ceratopsians possessed dental batteries that may have been attributable to their success.
+The results of a NPMANOVA analysis supported the suggestion that ceratopsids had the strongest bite force of each of the megaherbivore groups, and able to process the toughest plants available.
+Like ornithopods and unlike all other dinosaurs, ceratopsians possessed dental batteries that may have been attributable to their success.
 In 2019, Mallon noted that stratigraphic overlap in the Dinosaur Park Formation between subfamilial taxa was limited, further supporting chasmosaurine and centrosaurine preferencial differences.